clarkcb/redis-h3/README.md

   correct determination of corresponding cells at all resolutions, and also provides best results for distance calculations, etc.
 * Since elements' scores will be highest resolution H3 indices, their locations will be accurate to within 1m squared.
+* The terms element and member and interchangeable, as are H3 key and H3 index

 ### Commands
 These are the currently implemented commands: